Kovah/LinkAce-Website/content/docs/v2/upgrade/from-v1.md

     docker compose down
     ```
 2. LinkAce no longer provides the advanced Docker image.
 LinkAce is now available as a complete Docker container including a
-3. If you have a service called `nginx` in your docker-compose.yml file, remove this service completely.
+3. If you have a service called `nginx` in your docker-compose.yml file, remove this service completely!
    {{< alert type="warning" >}}
    Due to a change in the default web server, there is no upgrade guide if you are running LinkAce directly with SSL certificates to provide HTTPS.
 Please consult the [steps to configure HTTPS with Docker]({{< relref path="docs/v2/setup/setup-with-docker/advanced-configuration.md" >}}) for all needed changes.
    {{</ alert >}}